thoughtbot/design-sprint-guide/sprint-guide/exercises/swot-analysis.md

 ## Instructions

-1. Make a list of competitors, peers, and inspirational prodcuts or companies.
+1. Make a list of competitors, peers, and inspirational products or companies.
 2. Against each one list items against the following headings:
     - Strengths
     - Weaknesses